ComputingUSA/Atari-Basic-Program/README.md

-I started programming in 8-bit ATARI BASIC in the mid 1980's
+I started programming in 8-bit ATARI BASIC back in the 20th century